History of the Dallas Cowboys

-This article contains an in-depth explanation of the history of the Dallas Cowboys, a professional American football team that competes in the National Football League (NFL).
+This article contains an in-depth explanation of the history of the Dallas Cowboys, a American professional football team that competes in the National Football League (NFL).

 1960s

 Origins

+The first NFL team in Texas were the Dallas Texans, which was a short-lived franchise that played a single season in 1952.
+The team relocated to New York City, after the previous New York Yanks organization suffered finanical problems and Giles and Colin Miller purchased the team to move to Dallas ahead of the 1952 season.
 The Dallas Cowboys were the NFL's first modern-era expansion team.
 The NFL was late in awarding Dallas; after Lamar Hunt was rebuffed in his efforts to acquire an NFL franchise for Dallas, he became part of a group of owners that formed the American Football League with Hunt's AFL franchise in Dallas known as the Texans (later to become the Kansas City Chiefs).
 In an effort not to cede the South to the AFL, the NFL awarded Dallas a franchise, but not until after the 1960 college draft had been held.
 As a result, the NFL's first ever expansion team played its inaugural season without the benefit of a college draft.

 Originally, the formation of an NFL expansion team in Texas was met with strong opposition by Washington Redskins owner George Preston Marshall.
 Despite being located in the nation's capital, Marshall's Redskins had enjoyed a monopoly as the only NFL team to represent the American South for over 20 years since moving from Boston in 1937.
 Marshall was not about to give up the Redskins' status as the "professional football team of Dixie" without a fight.
 His intransigence came as little surprise to Dallas' would-be owners, Clint Murchison Jr. and Bedford Wynne.
 To ensure the birth of their expansion team, the men bought the rights to the Redskins fight song, "Hail to the Redskins", and threatened to refuse to allow Washington to play the song at games.
 Needing the song, Marshall changed his mind, and the city of Dallas was granted an NFL franchise on January 28, 1960.
 This early confrontation between the two franchises helped to trigger what became one of the more heated National Football League rivalries, which continues to this day.

 The team was first known as the Dallas Steers, then the Dallas Rangers.
 On March 19, 1960, the organization announced that the team name was the Cowboys to avoid confusion with the American Association Dallas Rangers baseball team.
 The founding investors of the Dallas Cowboys were Clint Murchison, Jr. (45%), John D. Murchison (45%), along with minority shareholders, Toddie Lee and Bedford Wynne (Director and Secretary) (5%) and William R. Hawn (5%).
 The new owners subsequently hired CBS Sports executive and former Los Angeles Rams general manager Tex Schramm as president and general manager, San Francisco 49ers scout Gil Brandt as player personnel director, and New York Giants defensive coordinator Tom Landry as head coach.